-- 51. It was also far from clear that the prioritisation of investments in these systems was driven by a co-ordinated overview of the needs of users from all parts of the University, academic and administrative. - 52.
+- 54. It was also far from clear that the prioritisation of investments in these systems was driven by a co-ordinated overview of the needs of users from all parts of the University, academic and administrative. - 55.
 Moving to standard provision of machines and networks, there was adverse comment on the lack of easily available and large-scale file storage and back-up services which could meet the growing needs of Departments.
 Related to this, the actual standard of service provided to staff and students varies from department to department, and leads in some cases to a poor user experience.
-The departmentally focussed system of decision taking cannot ensure that there is a minimum standard of service, and also leads to additional expenditure on multiple small-scale implementations, with Departments duplicating work. - 53.
-Departmental responsibility for IT provision means that it is difficult to steer the total IT spend across the University, but the lack of a single body with a clear oversight and control over the budgets of the central organisations makes it difficult to ensure that even the central spend is allocated to best effect. - 54.
+The departmentally focussed system of decision taking cannot ensure that there is a minimum standard of service, and also leads to additional expenditure on multiple small-scale implementations, with Departments duplicating work. - 56.
+Departmental responsibility for IT provision means that it is difficult to steer the total IT spend across the University, but the lack of a single body with a clear oversight and control over the budgets of the central organisations makes it difficult to ensure that even the central spend is allocated to best effect. - 57.
 As well as the duplication of work between Departments and Institutions, the panel saw a risk of duplication between UCS and MISD, as there were no clear dividing lines between their responsibilities.
-The most cited example was the way both organisations provide Content Management Systems for websites, but the duplication was symptomatic of a wider problem of a lack of strategic oversight of the priorities of the two organisations. - 55.
+The most cited example was the way both organisations provide Content Management Systems for websites, but the panel felt the key point was not the duplication per se but that it did not appear to have been the result of a clear decision that two systems were needed and was symptomatic of a wider problem of a lack of strategic oversight of the priorities of the two organisations. - 58.
 The UCS, in its submission to the panel, argued for a strengthening of the central strategic function.
 The UCS considered that the ISSS had produced a strategy with good high-level objectives, but did not have the levers required to implement it.
 In particular the UCS felt the ISSS was in an unclear position with respect to the work of MISD.
-Furthermore, the UCS submission argued that the remit of the ISSS should be extended to include not just the expenditure of MISD, but also that of CARET, the High Performance Computing Service (HPCS), and Schools and Departments. - 56.
+Furthermore, the UCS submission argued that the remit of the ISSS should be extended to include not just the expenditure of MISD, but also that of CARET, the High Performance Computing Service (HPCS), and Schools and Departments. - 59.
 Material from MISD made similar points about how the ISSS had struggled to operate strategically, and had become too involved in the detail of operational matters.
 The comment was made that the strategic review of the HR and Finance Systems was in fact driven from within the Unified Administrative Service, rather than by ISSS.
 MISD argued that the ISSS should become a smaller body with a clearer focus on strategy, leaving the details of information systems to specific committees with the necessary expertise.
 The MISD submission also argued for a strengthening of School involvement in IT, so that the ISSS could include in its membership Heads of School and School IT leaders, as well as PVCs and central service providers.